Are you wondering how to create your own social media app?

 Step 2 – Features and functions

 When you first start planning your social media app, it’s easy to get lost in the many different functions and features you can implement.
-But initially, be sure to understand your limitations, budget and development skills to ensure that all the features are necessary at this early MVP stage.
+But initially, be sure to understand your limitations, budget and development skills to ensure that all the features are necessary at this early stage.